shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 We can get more accurate benchmarks with sync objects.
 In addition, applications like image manipulation where data of each frame comes from CPU will be benefitted with this degree of control.

-From Brandon Jones *"What's coming in WebGL 2"*
->With WebGL today the path from Javascript to GPU to Screen fairly opaque to developers.
-You dispatch draw commands and at some undefined point in the future the results (probably) show up on the screen.
-Sync objects allow the developer to gain a little more insight into when the GPU has completed it's work.
-Using gl.fenceSync, you can place a marker at some point in the GPU command stream and then later call gl.clientWaitSync to pause Javascript execution until the GPU has completed all commands up to the fence.
-Obviously blocking execution isn't desirable for applications that want to render fast, but this can be very beneficial for getting accurate benchmarks.
-It may also possibly be used in the future for synchronizing between workers.

-* For benchmarks

 ## Query Objects